egarcia135/flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.
---- When I was following how to create the grid, for some reason my grid was not working.
+- When I was following how to create the grid, for some reason my grid was not working.
 There was a huge space in between the posters even though I followed what was on video.
 I reaserch other ways to do it and still the same result.
-It was until I copied and pasted some code snippet of Stack Overflow that it worked.
+It wasn't until I copied and pasted some code snippet form Stack Overflow that it worked.

 ## Flix Part 1